 - Temporary Budget Repair Levy.
 The extra 2% income tax on those earning more than $180,000 a year is supposed to end after the 2017 financial year.
 Both parties supported this Levy, but the Liberals plan to cease it from end of June 2017, while the ALP wants to continue it permanently.
-See SuperGuide articles Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years) and Debt ‘levy’: More income tax for high-income earners.
+See SuperGuide articles Income tax: Australian tax brackets and rates (2018/2019 and previous years) and Debt ‘levy’: More income tax for high-income earners.

 The Greens policy document on superannuation opens with “Superannuation in Australia has become a tax haven for the wealthy, rather than delivering a comfortable retirement for all…”